Employee Polygraph Protection Act: Everything You Need to Know

 The Equal Employment Opportunity Commission guidance stated that opposition safeguards all employees, including managers and those in Human Resources.
 Protected opposition examples include complaining about discrimination against others or themselves, counseling an employer on EEO compliance, such as Human Resources reporting violations to leadership, or threatening to complain, reporting evidence in an employer’s internal inquiry of an EEO matter, repelling sexual advances or interceding on behalf of others, declining to comply with an order “reasonably” understood to be discriminatory, passive resistance, for example if a supervisor deciding to not carry out a manager’s direction to put a damper on subordinates filing complaints about discrimination, and asking for reasonable accommodations for religious reasons or a disability .
 Punishment for discussing pay may i EEO laws and the NLRA (National Labor Relations Act).
 That issue may not be on employer’s radar.
 Some of the guidance’s examples of protected opposition reflect newer EEOC positions.
 For example, if an employee believes she is being hassled by colleagues based on her sexual orientation and files a complaint with HR or her manager and human resources.
 Another example, if an employee believes she is being harassed by colleagues based on her gender and complains to her HR department or her manager and human resources.
 Protected opposition applies because Title VII [of the Civil Rights Act of 1964 because the EEOC’s stated position and prosecution efforts, individuals may have a reasonable belief that this type of sexual orientation discrimination is illegal as a form of sex discrimination under Title VII.
 In defending itself from any number of types of retaliation claims, it’s chiefly important for an employer to show consistent enforcement of rules and for any discipline to be well-documented.
 It’s important that an employer has a handbook that reflects this.

 If you need help understanding the Employee Polygraph Protection Act, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.